Deciding polyhedrality of spectrahedra: Introduction

-Spectrahedra and their projections have received considerable attention in combinatorial optimization~\cite{pat00}, polynomial optimization~\cite{gpt10}, and convex algebraic geometry~\cite{hv07}.
+Spectrahedra and their projections have received considerable attention in the geometry of semidefinite optimization~\cite{pat00}, polynomial optimization~\cite{gpt10}, and convex algebraic geometry~\cite{hv07}.
 To see that polyhedra are spectrahedra, observe that a diagonal matrix is positive semidefinite if and only if the diagonal is non-negative.
 Thus, we have

-where $D(x) = \mathrm{Diag}(b_1-\a^T_1\x,\dots,b_n-\a_n^T\x)$ is a diagonal matrix map.
+where $D(\x) = \mathrm{Diag}(b_1-\a^T_1\x,\dots,b_n-\a_n^T\x)$ is a diagonal matrix map.

 It is a theoretically interesting and practically relevant question to recognize when a spectrahedron is a polyhedron.
-The diagonal embedding of $\Rnn$ into the cone of positive semidefinite matrices suggests that a spectrahedron is a polyhedron if $A(\x)$ can be diagonalized, i.e., $UA(x)U^{-1}$ is diagonal for some (orthogonal) matrix $U$.
+The diagonal embedding of $\Rnn$ into the cone of positive semidefinite matrices suggests that a spectrahedron is a polyhedron if $A(\x)$ can be diagonalized, i.e., $UA(\x)U^{-1}$ is diagonal for some orthogonal matrix $U$.
 By basic linear algebra this is possible if and only if $A(\p)$ and $A(\q)$ commute for all $\p,\q \in \R^{d-1}$.
-While this is certainly a sufficient condition, observe that by Sylvester's law of inertia $\affine{S} = \bset{\x}{LA(\x)L^T \succeq 0}$ for any non-singular matrix $L$ and $LA(\x)L^T$ is in general not commuting.
+While this is certainly a sufficient condition, observe that by Sylvester's law of inertia $\affine{S} = \bset{\x}{LA(\x)L^T \succeq 0}$ for any non-singular matrix $L$.
+In general, however, matrices in the image of $LA(\x)L^T$ will not commute; see Example~\ref{ex:non-orth}.
 A more serious situation is when a polyhedron is \emph{redundantly} presented as the intersection of a proper `big' spectrahedron and a `small' polyhedron contained in it.

 In this case, the diagonalizability criterion is genuinely lost.